esakrissa/microservices-deployment/README.md

 ## 🔄 Scaling

-- **FastAPI VM**: Manual scaling by changing machine type in Terraform
+- **API Gatewau VM**: Manual scaling by changing machine type in Terraform
 - **Cloud Run Services**: Automatic scaling based on load
 - **Pub/Sub**: Fully managed and automatically scales with your workload